Great Early 1950's US Overseas Airways Pilot Wing from Estate of Airline's Founder Dr. Ralph Cox

 MATERIALS / CONSTRUCTION: Early two-piece construction, plated-brass.

-ATTACHMENT: Horizontal pin with drop-in locking swivel catch.
+ATTACHMENT: Horizontal pin with drop-in locking catch.

 MARKINGS: None.